 - A one week food diary to complete

-- A first consultation, lasting usually 1 ¼ hours, involving a thorough history and relevant examination, recommendations for diagnostic investigations and, usually, some initial treatment recommendations and dietary changes prior to test results.
-This also serves several other purposes.
-It enables an estimate to be made of how long your treatment program will last and what it will include.
+- A first consultation, lasting 1 ¼ hours, involving a thorough history and relevant examination, recommendations for diagnostic investigations, and usually some initial treatment recommendations and dietary changes prior to test results.
+This also enables an estimate to be made of how long your treatment program will last and what it will include.
 It gives you the chance to ask any questions you may have about your condition and what you should expect.
-And it provides an opportunity for us to get to know each other and determine if this is a good fit for you over the long-term.

 - A third consultation after a further 4-8 weeks, lasting around 45 minutes, to review response to treatment and create a longer term management plan.